Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 - testing_utilities: Contains factories and utilities to configure the testing environments.

     ## Set up

     In order to install and run the project on your machine you must do the following:

 1. Clone the repository on your computer.

 ```
-$ git clone git@github.com:Juanfer55/etapa7_django_juanfer.git
+$ git git@github.com:Juanfer55/Avanzatech-blog-JuanSierra.git
 ```

 2. Verify that you have pipenv installed, otherwise install it: